oracle-livelabs/database/23cfree/json-collections/json-collections.md

 	![SQL navigation](./images/development-sql.png)

-2. We want to ensure that our JSON data satisfies minimal data quality, so we will create a constraint to enforce a couple of mandatory fields and their data types.
+2. We want to ensure that our JSON data satisfies minimal data quality, so we will create a constraint to enforce a couple of mandatory fields and their data types. **Enforcing a JSON schema is new functionality in Oracle Database 23c.**

     Copy and paste the query below in the worksheet and click the *Run query* button to run the SQL query to alter the **movie** table and add constraints.